Ka1aschNikoV/course-devops/README.md

         - /api GET -> Service request
         - /debug-monitor GET -> Monitor system

 Alternatively you can build the system locally (if for example the cPouta service has crashed at the time of inspection, lol):

-Installation locally:
+Installation:

     1. Install docker-compose on computer
     2. git clone -b project https://github.com/Ka1aschNikoV/course-devops.git
     3. cd course-devops
-    4. docker-compose build –-no-cache
+    4. sudo docker-compose build –-no-cache
-    5. docker-compose up -d
+    5. sudo docker-compose up -d

     Finally:
         Enter in browser: